How do I troubleshoot Xid errors on my NVIDIA GPU-accelerated EC2 Linux instance?

 Remapping Failure Occurred : No # Should always be No. If Yes, please stop/start the instance.

-Later instance families with A100 and A10G GPUs isolate and contain memory errors by row remapping.
-Similar to dynamic page retirement, row remapping prevents reuse of known degraded memory locations.
+Later instance families with A100 and A10G GPUs isolate and contain memory errors with row remapping that prevents reuse of known degraded memory locations.
 Row remapping replaces the page retirement scheme in earlier generation GPUs.

 You can ignore correctable memory errors.
-Uncorrectable errors might cause errors or abrupt exits of the application.
-Uncorrectable errors are logged to the OS system log as Xid errors.
+Uncorrectable errors might cause errors or abrupt application exits and are logged to the OS system log as Xid errors.

-Pending remapped rows that are activated after an uncorrectable error require a GPU reset to retire the bad memory location.
+When an uncorrectable error activates pending remapped rows, you must reset the GPU to retire the bad memory location.
 Reboot the instance to reset the GPU.
 Or, run the following command to manually reset the GPU:

-If a remapping failure occurs, then stop and start the instance.
-Stopping and starting the instance migrates the instance to a new underlying host with a healthy GPU.
+If a remapping failure occurs, then stop and start the instance to migrate the instance to a new underlying host with a healthy GPU.

 The GPU driver for all generations of NVIDIA GPUs writes errors to the OS system logs as Xid errors.
-For categorization and descriptions of these errors, see Xid Errors on the NVIDIA website.
+For more information about these errors, see Xid errors on the NVIDIA website.

-In the command output, make sure that the number of attached GPUs matches the expected number of GPUs for your instance type.
+In the command's output, check that the number of attached GPUs matches the expected number of GPUs for your instance type.
 If a GPU is missing, then stop and start the instance.

-The Xid 79 error indicates that the instance lost communication with the underlying GPU.
+The Xid 79 error occurs when the instance loses communication with the underlying GPU.
 To resolve this issue, reboot the instance.
 If the issue persists after reboot, then stop and start your instance.

 WARNING: infoROM is corrupted at gpu 0000:00:00.0

-The infoROM is corrupted error indicates that a portion of the GPU firmware is corrupted.
+The infoROM is corrupted error occurs when a part of the GPU firmware is corrupted.
 To resolve this issue, reboot the instance or reset the GPU.
 If the issue persists after reboot, then stop and start your instance.

-• When possible, use the latest driver and CUDA runtime.
-Fixes, improvements, and optimizations are frequently introduced with newer releases of the GPU driver.
-However, these updates might contain functional changes.
+When possible, use the latest driver and CUDA runtime.
+GPU driver releases frequently introduce fixes, improvements, and optimizations.
+However, the updates might also contain functional changes.
 Stage and test driver updates on non-production GPU instances first.

-• Similar to common x86 CPUs with turbo boost, GPUs have a core and memory clock speed that dynamically changes depending on load.
-For the best performance, persistently set the GPU core and memory clock speeds to their maximum speeds.
-For more information, see Optimize GPU settings.
+GPUs have a core and memory clock speed that dynamically changes depending on load.
+To improve performance, persistently set the GPU core and memory clock speeds to their maximum speeds.

-• Turn off GSP.
+Deactivate GSP.
 On recent instance generations, NVIDIA GPUs include the GSP firmware feature.
-GSP is designed to offload GPU initialization and other management tasks.
-For more information, see Turning off GSP firmware on the NVIDIA website.
+For instructions on how to deactivate GSP, see 4.2.6.
+Disabling GSP firmware on the NVIDIA website.

 AWS OFFICIAL